code-wizard91/Microservice-Insult-Generator/README.md

 ### Service #4

-This service will also create an “Object” however this “Object” will be based upon the results of service #2 + #3.
+This service will also create an “Object” using what is generated from service 2 and 3.

 ### Service #5